Emergency Bushfire & Recovery Appeal Providing long-term help for our Australian wildlife.

 This is an urgent response to the catastrophic bushfires destroying our wildlife.
 After the fires, there will be so much work to be done to ensure the survival of our Australian wildlife.
 This appeal is about long-term support.

-The bushfire crisis is relentless and the suffering of so many animals and creatures is now evident.
+The bushfire crisis was relentless and the suffering of so many animals and creatures is now evident.
 FAME’s role is a challenging one; as the circumstances of our native wildlife deteriorate, more and more of our precious native species become endangered or will become extinct due to catastrophic causes.

 Our commitment to support, long-term, both current and recent projects is unwavering.
 At this time, there is no exception.